 - any activity of a commercial or business nature

 - any specific fundraising events

 - set-up or running costs of a business

 - purchase of capital equipment - including hardware or software

 - events, projects or initiatives based outside of the NT

-- retrospective funding for projects, functions and services, already started or completed, or items that have already been provided or previously purchased
+- retrospective funding for projects, functions, services, already started or completed, or items that have already been provided or previously purchased

 - projects by organisations established for profit or financial gain to members